jovialcore/edifiable-christain-center/README.md

 ##### Api to fetch feeds or posts

-http://edifiable.herokuapp.com/api/feed  (please test on postman on as a url on the web)
+http://edifiable.herokuapp.com/api/feed  (please test on postman or as a url on the web)

 ### FE branch is the frontend